No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 Aligning key priorities involves understanding the inputs, outputs, and outcomes of business activities.

-- Outcomes: The combination of inputs and outputs working together.
+- Outcomes: Outcomes result from the combination of inputs and outputs working together.
+Maximization of business performance means optimizing our inputs and handoffs.

 7. Integrate All Activities Into a Model